 Parents who suspect the other parent may take a child out of the country without legal permission can take preventative measures to minimize the likelihood of abduction.
 Parents should make sure a custody order is in place that indicates the rights of each parent to the child as well as the right to take the child out of the country.
 This not only helps prevent a parent from taking a child out of the country without permission, but also assists if an international abduction occurs.

 In March 2010, the International Centre for Missing & Exploited Children, the Hague Conference on Private International Law and the U.S. Department of State jointly hosted the International Judicial Conference on Cross-Border Family Relocation (Judicial Conference) to address the complexities of international family relocation in a world of international mobility of individuals and families.
-More than 50 family law judges – from countries that are both signatories and non-signatories to the 1980 Hague Convention – and other experts from around the world participated in the Judicial Conference, which ultimately resulted in the “Washington Declaration on International Family Relocation,” a document aimed at reshaping the international judicial community’s perspective on this serious and growing challenge.
+More than 50 family law judges – from countries that are both signatories and non-signatories to the 1980 Hague Convention – and other experts from around the world participated in the Judicial Conference, which ultimately resulted in the “Washington Declaration on International Family Relocation,”.

 Another valuable tool in bringing resolution to cases involving international parental abduction is mediation.
 If both parents are willing to discuss the custody of the child, mediation can be used as an alternative to adjudication to reach an agreement that is considered to be in the best interests of the child.
-In Europe, for instance, Missing Children Europe has launched the Cross-Border Network of Mediators, which works to prevent victimization of children and promote peaceful solutions for adults who are going through divorce and/or custody/visitation disputes.
+In Europe, for instance, Missing Children Europe has launched the Cross-Border Network of Mediators.

 For more information about preventative measures, please contact your country’s Central Authority, law enforcement or other designated organization working on parental abductions.